Updated on Sep 19, 2022

 But what is a credit score and how does it work in South Africa?
 Your credit score is an indicator of your chance of default.
 The higher the score the less risk your business poses to a lender.
 In South Africa credit scores are generally measured on a scale of 300 and 850 with 580 to 669 considered as a medium risk score.

-You can get a bad credit record if you have failed to settle an account (or the account of a person for whom you have signed suretyship) or even if you were the victim of identity theft and you now have a judgement against you.
+You can get a bad credit record if you have failed to settle an account (or the account of a person for whom you have signed a suretyship) or even if you were the victim of identity theft and you now have a judgment against you.

 An additional challenge that many new businesses face is that they haven’t been in operation for long enough to generate a business credit score.
 Unfortunately without a business credit score, traditional lenders are unlikely to lend you money or extend credit.